 Festivals in Amsterdam

 Rolling Kitchens– The Rollende Keukens food festival (free entry) features dozens of mobile kitchens and food trucks offering appetising dishes plus live music.
-Scheduled 29 May – 2 Jun 2019 (12th edition) at Westergasfabriek, Amsterdam.
+Scheduled 20-24 May 2020 (13th edition) at Westergas, Amsterdam.

-Oost TAPT Festival – Beer festival with food, games and live music at Jaap Eden IJsbaan ice rink in Amsterdam, May 2019 date to be confirmed.
+Oost TAPT Festival – Beer festival with food, games and live music at Jaap Eden IJsbaan ice rink in Amsterdam, expected May 2020 (unconfirmed).